 The SUN Service System serves all of Multnomah County.
 Regional boundaries have been adopted for the purposes of organization, contracting and service delivery; these are aligned with high school catchment areas.
-Some services are delivered regionally and some countywide.
+Some services are delivered regionally and some through culturally specific services that are delivered in locations within the county that are familiar and easily accessible to the specific community served.
 There are two key distinctions in primary service locations: school-based services and school-linked services.